Domestic violence and abusive relationships

 What is domestic violence?

-The abuse can involve a partner or ex-partner, a carer or guardian, a family member, or anyone who is in close contact with another person.
-Anyone, regardless of their background, can find themselves in an abusive relationship.
+The abuse may involve a partner or ex-partner, a carer or guardian, a family member, or anyone who is in close contact with another person.
+Anyone, regardless of their background, sex or gender, can find themselves in an abusive relationship.

 What are the types of domestic violence and abuse?

 Abusive relationships do not always involve physical violence.
-There are other kinds of equally damaging abuse, none of which are acceptable.
-The abuser can be a man or a woman.
+There are other kinds of damaging abuse, none of which are acceptable.
+The abuser can be of any gender or sexual orientation.

 Types of abuse include:

-- Physical abuse: direct assault on the body, such as strangulation, slapping, punching, kicking, shaking or pushing, which may include the use of weapons or objects.
+- Physical abuse: direct assault on the body, such as strangulation, slapping, punching, kicking, shaking or pushing.
+It may also include using weapons or objects.
 Physical abuse can also include throwing objects, the denial of food and the destruction of property.

 - Sexual abuse: any form of rape, unwanted or forced sexual activity, sexual threats and insults, restricting access to contraception or refusing to wear a condom.

 - Verbal abuse: intimidation, verbal attacks, threats, insults, name-calling, yelling or humiliation.
-Themes might relate to body shape, sexuality, intelligence or ability as a parent.
+Themes might relate to body shape, sexuality, gender identity, intelligence or ability as a parent.

-- Psychological or emotional abuse: blaming or ignoring the person (‘sulking’), treating the person as inferior, frequently saying their behaviour is inappropriate, questioning their sense of reality, emotional blackmail or suicide threats.
-The perpetrator might also stalk, spy on or follow the person, including monitoring emails or phone calls and using GPS tracking.
+- Psychological or emotional abuse: blaming or ignoring the person (‘sulking’), treating the person as inferior, saying their behaviour is inappropriate, questioning their sense of reality, emotional blackmail or suicide threats.
+The perpetrator might also stalk, spy on or follow the person.
+This may include monitoring emails or phone calls and using GPS tracking.

 - Social isolation: isolating the victim from their family and friends, such as forbidding or preventing contact with them and ongoing rudeness to family and friends.
 The perpetrator might insist the person moves far away from family support or employment opportunities.

-- Financial abuse: maintaining control of family finances, such as restricting access to bank accounts, wages or pensions, providing a small ‘allowance’, hiding assets, preventing the person from working, sabotaging interviews or meetings, and theft.
+- Financial abuse: maintaining control of family finances, including restricting access to bank accounts, wages or pensions, providing a small ‘allowance’, hiding assets, preventing the person from working, sabotaging interviews or meetings, and theft.

 - Spiritual abuse: ridiculing a person’s religious beliefs and culture or preventing them from being part of a religion or cultural group.